 19 Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.

 Pay close attention to the 19th verse above in Romans three.
 The law spoke to the Jews who alone were given the law by God.
-When they failed to obey the law, the whole world was deemed to be guilty before God.
+The history of Israel shows that the Jews could never obey it.
+When this was proven beyond any doubt, the whole world was deemed to be guilty before God.
 Why?
 They were the nation that God privileged far above any other nation.
 God chose and favored them, making them special to Himself.
 It should be obvious.
 Israel was the test case representing all mankind during man’s probation period.

 The “living parable” of the fig tree has this expanded meaning: Mankind’s period of probation, having lasted four thousand years, was finally coming to an end.
 God never found any fruit from man as a fallen sinner.
 The cursing of the tree and its withering away corresponds to God’s judgment and condemnation of all the children of Adam, all men in the flesh.
 He is deemed to be dead in his sins and sold under sin.
 It is pronounced that this state and condition never changes – “Let no fruit grow on you ever again.”